-To enter a photo for consideration, please e-mail it as a .jpeg to email@example.com, along with your name and mailing address, so that the winner of the competition may receive a free copy of the journal he or she is published in.
+To enter a photo for consideration, please e-mail it as a .jpeg to email@example.com, along with your name and mailing address, so that the winner of the competition may receive a free copy of the journal in which he or she is published.
 The deadline for submissions to this competition will be April 30th.

-Submissions have now opened for the fifth issue of Doxa, to be published Fall 2014.
-This year’s deadline will be April 30, 2014.
+Submissions have now opened for this year’s issue of Doxa, to be published in the fall.
+The deadline for entries will be April 30, 2015.
 The editors welcome material from any college undergraduates.
 (For more submission criteria, please look under the “Submit” page.)
 We accept submissions of: